 I’m a writer, editor, and teacher in Boston.
 I like to think about books and ideas, knowledge and language, education and learning.
 I’m broadly interested in intellectual and cultural history across the sciences and humanities.

 I was born in Florida and grew up in Georgia, but except for a summer in New York City, I’ve lived in the Boston area since 2005.
-I studied theoretical math, literature, and philosophy at MIT and Harvard, graduating in 2010.
+A first-generation college student, I studied theoretical math, literature, and philosophy at MIT and Harvard, graduating in 2010.
 In the spring of 2017 I spent a semester doing graduate work at Harvard in philosophy and the history of science.
 I’ve worked in laboratories at NASA, the Harvard-MIT Division of Health Sciences and Technology, Memorial Sloan-Kettering Cancer Center, the McGovern Institute for Brain Research, and MIT’s Computer Science and Artificial Intelligence Laboratory.